 “Create a floor plan for the new space and map out where each piece will go,” Keusch advises.
 Measure your furniture, and be sure to take into account your new home’s square footage, ceiling height, and window height, as well as the specific layout of each room.
 “Leave yourself enough time to either sell or donate anything that won’t fit, or is no longer needed,” Keusch says.

-The Problem: You don’t know where things are going in your new place.
+Problem 7: You don’t know where things are going in your new place.